HG 85: Variants

+Swiss-produced

 EUHG 85

+Designated as the "explosive training hand grenade" (Explosiv-Übungshandgranate 85 or EUHG 85, Grenade à main d’exercice explosive 85 or Gren main ex exp 85), the EUHG 85 has nearly the same size TNT charge (120–155 g), function in the same way as the HG 85. but with no shrapnel mantle.

-In the Swiss Army there is a training hand grenade with nearly the same size TNT charge (120 vs. 155 g), but no shrapnel mantle.
-It is designated EUHG 85 for Explosiv-Übungshandgranate (explosive training hand granade).
-They are the same size, shape and weight, made up by adding iron powder, as the HG 85, and painted a coarse black.
-They are stamped "EXPLOSIV".
-They function in the same way as the HG 85.
-Due to the substantial explosive charge they are dangerous.
-The grenade housing, especially the fuze block, causes some fragmentation.
+The HG 85 and EUHG 85 are of the same size, shape and weight, made up by adding iron powder, as the HG 85, and painted a coarse black.
+The grenade housing, especially the fuze block, also causes some fragmentation.

+EUHG 85s are stamped "EXPLOSIV" and due to substantial explosive charges, EUHG 85s are dangerous.

 Mark HG 85

+The Mark HG 85 (Markier-Handgranate 85, Grenade à main de marquage 85 or gren main 85 marq) is used for initial training in the Swiss Army.

-Initial training in the Swiss Army is done with a Markier Handgranate 85.
-It is equal in size and shape to the HG 85, but contains no explosive charge.
-A small bang charge can be inserted by unscrewing the upper part (where the fuze and lever are).
+The Mark HG 85 is equal in size and shape to the HG 85, but contains no explosive charge.
+Howeverr, a small bang charge can be inserted by unscrewing the upper part (where the fuze and lever are).

 Releasing the lever ("spoon") activates a striker that fires the charge to produce a bang.
 This is used for training purposes especially when there is OpFor to simulate an explosion but not endanger anyone.

 The Mark HG 85 can be recovered and reloaded with another banger.

 Manip HG 85

-The Manip HG (for manipulation) is used for learning the basic movements and practising throwing hand granades in the Swiss Army.
+The Manip HG (for manipulation, Wurfkörper-Handgranate 85 or WurfK HG 85, Corps de lancement grenade à main 85 or Lanc gren main 85) is used for learning the basic movements and practicing throwing hand grenades in the Swiss Army.

 It is the same size and shape as a real HG 85, but with no moving parts.
 It is produced as a solid polymer block and painted bright orange, for easy recovery in the field.
-The first picture link below shows both Manip and EUHG 85.